mdolidon/endlines/README.md

       If no files are specified, endlines converts from stdin to stdout.
       Supports UTF-8, UTF-16 with BOM, and all major single byte codesets.

+      General   -f / --final    : add EOL at end of text files if none.
-      General   -q / --quiet    : silence all but the error messages.
+                -q / --quiet    : silence all but the error messages.
                 -v / --verbose  : print more about what's going on.
                 --version       : print version and license.